maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 ![Parallel Stacks showing tasks are not scheduled concurrently](/images/2020/08/not-concurrent-parallel-stacks.png)

-In frameworks like ASP.NET Core, the framework itself schedules our controllers, pages, actions and what not concurrently, but in this example it looks like we're on our own...
+In frameworks like ASP.NET Core, the framework itself schedules our controllers, pages, actions and whatnot, concurrently.
+In this example, it looks like we're on our own...

 What can we do to run these tasks concurrently?
 One approach could be to schedule our tasks like this: